onenoteperpage/onenoteperpage.github.io/_posts/2022-10-15-ir-upgrade-v36-non-prod.md

 ## Auto Patcher

 ### Loading Defaults

+> Administrative elevation required in this step
+{: .prompt-warning }

 - Open shortcut `01.
 Autopatcher` _(as an admin)_ and click on `Load Config` button
 - Navigate to the `QGAO_UPG` directory and select the `inlandrail_upg.patchconfig` file